Thomas H. Ridley

-Thomas Harrison Ridley (died March 22, 1904) was a merchant and political figure in Colony of Newfoundland.
+Thomas Harrison Ridley (1828 – March 22, 1904) was a merchant and political figure in Colony of Newfoundland.
 He represented Trinity Bay in the Newfoundland and Labrador House of Assembly from 1869 to 1871 as a Confederate.

 He was born in Harbour Grace, the son of Thomas Ridley.
 Ridley entered his father's fishery supply business.
 He served as a member of the Legislative Council from 1855 to 1869.
 In 1871, Ridley resigned his seat in the assembly and moved to England.
 By this time, the family business was failing: it was declared insolvent in 1873.
 Ridley died in London.